 The safety and security of all students is a priority of SWTX and the ISD.
 The ISD and SWTX shall work cooperatively to create reasonable precautions that provide for high school student safety when high school students are on a SWTX campus.
 To establish appropriate precautions that provide for the safety and security of high school students it is agreed that when the ISD brings or causes to bring high school students to a SWTX campus for a dual credit class or for other activities the ISD will provide an ISD staff member to chaperone the high school students when those students are not in the dual credit class or activity.
 The ISD will submit a brief written explanation of the ISD's Chaperone Plan to the SWTX Dual Credit Department for approval prior to bringing the high school students to a SWTX campus for a dual credit class or other activity.
-When the high school students are on a SWTX campus for a dual credit class or for an activity the SWTX faculty or staff member assigned to that class or activity will chaperone the students for the scheduled duration of the class or activity.
+When the high school students are on a SWTX campus for a dual credit class or other activity.
+When the high school students are on a SWTX campus for a dual credit class or other activity.
+When the high school students are on a SWTX campus for a dual credit class or other activity.
+When the high school students are on a SWTX campus for a dual credit class or other activity.
+When the high school students are on a SWTX campus for the scheduled duration of the class or activity.
 High School students currently enrolled in SWTX courses for dual credit who have completed 15 hours or more that wish to sign up for an out-of-town college tour arranged by SWTX will be considered on a case by case basis in consultation and cooperation with the respective school district official.
 If any high school student, instructor, employee of the ISD, or administrator should experience an accident or sudden illness while on the premises of SWTX, the response to such incidents will be based upon the guidelines, procedures, and operation of SWTX and the ISD regulations.
 Upon mutual agreement, SWTX may require the ISD to provide ISD security personnel.